-For a teen struggling with mental health challenges and substance use issues, learning how to build and nurture relationships that are supportive and healthy is an important part of the healing journey.
+For a teen struggling with mental health challenges and unhealthy choices, learning how to build and nurture relationships that are supportive and healthy is an important part of the healing journey.
 At Red Mountain Colorado (RMC), students and staff are held accountable on a daily basis to themselves and others.
 This helps set the environment for creating positive boundaries.

 Setting Boundaries is an Important Life Skill

 Why is setting boundaries so essential to living a happy, healthy life?

 At RMC, we believe that establishing and living with boundaries in everyday life requires hard work and determination.
 It is a life skill that many of our students don’t quite grasp prior to their arrival.
 However, upon graduation, many of our students have come to understand themselves and develop healthy boundaries in their lives.
 RMC students participate in daily community group sessions, where they dive deeply into the topic of boundaries and how to apply them in everyday life.

 Our goal at RMC is to build a supportive and positive peer culture where all students learn to develop and abide by strict rules that apply to the proper cultivation and nurturing of personal boundaries.
 This environment resembles that of a healthy family.
 Creating this powerful awareness helps our students to return home and function more effectively within their own family dynamic.
 With the addition of “family coaching” during their stay, the RMC client is also uniquely equipped to evolve a stronger sense of confidence that supports continued growth within the family system.